Response of quantum spin networks to attacks: Acknowledgment

 \section{Acknowledgment}

 This work was performed in part with support by the NSF under grants CCF-1839232, OAC-1740130, PHY-1806372, and PHY-1748958; and in conjunction with the QSUM program, which is supported by the Engineering and Physical Sciences Research Council grant EP/P01058X/1.
 This work has been supported by the European Research Council under the Consolidator Grant COQCOoN (Grant No. 820079).
+B.S. acknowledges support from .
+M.W. and V.P. acknowledge support from .

 The authors acknowledge Colorado School of Mines supercomputing resources~\cite{minesHPC} made available for conducting the research reported in this paper.
 We thank Sabrina Maniscalco for useful discussions.